-It is important to note that once a Court makes an Intervention Order in favour of an applicant, the respondent to that Order become a ‘prohibited person’ under the Firearms Act 1996 (Vic).
+It is important to note that once a court makes an Intervention Order in favour of an applicant, the respondent to that Order become a ‘prohibited person’ under the Firearms Act 1996 (Vic).

-It is important to note that even where an Intervention Order does not include conditions to suspend/or cancel a respondent’s license, that the police may direct the respondent to the Order to immediately surrender all their firearm(s) to the police officer (Sections 158 of the FVPA, and 115 of the PSIV) .
-A failure to do so creates a criminal offence.
+It is important to note that even where an Intervention Order does not include conditions to suspend/or cancel a respondent’s licence, that the police may direct the respondent to the Order to immediately surrender all their firearm(s) to the police officer (Section 158 of the Family Violence Protection Act 2008 and Section 115 of the Personal Safety Intervention Order Act 2010

-Only where the Court does not include conditions affecting a respondent’s use of firearm(s) may that person apply under the Firearms Act 1966 to be declared a non-prohibited person.
+Only where the court does not include conditions affecting a respondent’s use of firearm(s) may that person apply under the Firearms Act 1966 to be declared a non-prohibited person.

-- An Interim Order granted by the Court with any terms, creates the classification of the respondent being a “prohibited person”
+- An Interim Order granted by the court with any terms, creates the classification of the respondent being a ‘prohibited person’

-- As a result of the Interim Order being granted, the Police may direct the respondent to surrender their firearms, pending the determination of both the Intervention Order proceedings.
+- As a result of the Interim Order being granted, the police may direct the respondent to surrender their firearms, pending the determination of both the Intervention Order proceedings.
 The making of a Family Violence Safety Notice is to the same effect.

 - Where the Court does make a final order that directly interferes with a respondent’s firearm license, then the Chief Commissioner must immediately cancel their firearms license, and the respondent has no right of appeal or review from this cancellation.

-- Where a final order is made, but that final order does not include conditions that affect that person’s firearm’s license, then the respondent is a prohibited person who may under the Firearms Act 1966 apply to become a non-prohibited person as a means of having their firearms license restored.
+- Where a final order is made, but that final order does not include conditions that affect that person’s firearm’s license, then the respondent is a prohibited person who may under the Firearms Act 1996 apply to become a non-prohibited person as a means of having their firearms license restored.

 - Intervention Order proceedings, whether commenced under the Personal Safety or Family Violence Intervention Order Acts, will have an immediate impact upon a respondent’s firearm license.